socialityCoop/wpboilerplate/README.md

 9. Access in your browser `http://newproject.local` to finalize your WordPress instalation

 You are ready!
 To use gulp and BrowserSync you go to the Child Drestorcy and run `gulp watch-bs`.
-All changes you make in your SASS files will automatically compiled and if you access the website through `http://localhost:3000` the website will reload automatically everytime a change is made.
+All changes you make in your SASS files will be automatically compiled and if you access the website through `http://localhost:3000` the website will reload automatically everytime a change is made.

 ## Documentation

-Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).
+* Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).
-Understrap Child documentation is available at [https://github.com/understrap/understrap-child](https://github.com/understrap/understrap-child)
+* Understrap Child documentation is available at [https://github.com/understrap/understrap-child](https://github.com/understrap/understrap-child)
-Understrap documentation is available at [https://github.com/understrap/understrap](https://github.com/understrap/understrap-child)
+* Understrap documentation is available at [https://github.com/understrap/understrap](https://github.com/understrap/understrap-child)

 ## Contributing